UniversalRobots/Universal_Robots_Client_Library/README.md

 contents and stores the parsed packages into a pipeline queue.
 You can write your own consumers that use the packages coming from the producer.
 See the [`comm::ShellConsumer`](include/ur_client_library/comm/shell_consumer.h) as an example.

+## Logging configuration
+As this library was originally designed to be included into a ROS driver but also to be used as a standalone library, it uses custom logging macros instead of direct `printf` or `std::cout` statements.

+These logging macros will either be translated into `printf` statements or logging commands of [`console_bridge`](https://github.com/ros/console_bridge) if `console_bridge` is found on the system during the cmake run.
+In this case, the define `ROS_BUILD` will be set.When built inside a catkin workspace, logging commands are automatically translated into ROS logging commands.

+Whenever you compile this library against `console_bridge`, make sure to set the logging level in your application, as by default `console_bridge` will only print messages of level WARNING or higher.
+See [`examples/primary_pipeline.cpp`](examples/primary_pipeline.cpp) as an example.